 Read on for the top SaaS lead generation strategies, both from the contributing marketers and from our own experience.
 While most of these strategies are tailored to B2B SaaS lead generation, many will also still work even for B2C SaaS companies.

-Before you go any further… know who your best-fit leads are
+First, know who your best-fit leads are

 When it comes to generating SaaS leads, it’s all about quality over quantity.
 Generating and nurturing best-fit leads (who will eventually purchase and stick with your software) is more important than the number of leads you generate.